My expectations for cricket legend Ricky Ponting’s new Ponting Wines were very low.

 Generally, all the successful wine tie-ins involve one thing – an emotional investment.
-In this case, that comes as much from Ricky’s wife Rianna – who loves Burgundy and old school Chardonnay – than from the cricketing great himself.
-Indeed, Ricky calls himself a ‘greyhound owning beer drinker’ who has only embraced wine in recent years.
+With Ponting Wines that comes as much from Ricky’s wife Rianna – who loves Burgundy and old school Chardonnay – rather than from the cricketing great himself.
+Indeed, Ricky calls himself a ‘greyhound owning beer drinker’ who only embraced wine in recent years.

 Of note, most of these wines will be sold direct-to-consumer via the Ponting Wines website with cricket-friendly export markets clearly in the frame.

-With a mooted premium release arriving soon, I figure these wines are the step-off point.
-Wines to win over cricket lovers who like a few glasses of rich Shiraz on a Friday night.
+Given a mooted premium release arriving soon, I figure these wines are the step-off point.
+Something to win over cricket lovers who like a few glasses of rich Shiraz on a Friday night.

 Ultimately, I expected these wines to be shit.
-But they’re not shit at all, and the Pontings seem to actually care about these wines.
-They’re safe, and missing a defining character, and (thankfully) a very long way from the fucking Shane Warne Collection…
+But they’re not shit at all, and the Pontings seem to actually care about what’s in the bottle.
+They’re safe, and missing a defining character, but (thankfully) a very long way from the fucking Shane Warne Collection…

 Ponting First Session Sauvignon Blanc 2020